bdesham/pinboard-notes-backup/README.md

 ### Manual installation

-Prebuilt binaries are available for OS X and Linux—find them on [the page for the most recent release][release].
+Prebuilt binaries are available for macOS and Linux—find them on [the page for the most recent release][release].
 To install the program from one of these,

 1. Download the archive for your OS and unpack it.